310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% bubble Midori %}
 Yeah… But please don’t worry, we don’t plan on going against ES’s orders on top of that…

-Just ‘cause I can’t stand the higher-ups doesn’t mean I'm gonna disobey them and risk getting told something stupid again, like to revert Ryuseitai back to its original shape…
+Just ‘cause I can’t stand the higher-ups doesn’t mean I’m gonna disobey them and risk getting told something stupid again, like to revert Ryuseitai back to its original shape…

 Besides, my order was super simple — I just had to avoid touching *that* thing I love during the qualifying rounds…